-An 11th UCF graduate has been selected for a 2020 Fulbright award, setting the university’s new single-year record.
+A 12th UCF graduate has been selected for this academic year’s Fulbright award, setting the university’s new single-year record.

-Nine students were announced as recipients in May, tieing UCF’s previous record before an additional graduate was named last month to break the mark.
-Now joining the program is Aubri Cherub ’19, who has a bachelor’s degree in psychology and a TEFL certificate for teaching English as a foreign language.
+Joining the program is Carolyn Mitchell ’19, who has a bachelor’s degree in environmental science and a TEFL certificate for teaching English as a foreign language.

-The students are scheduled to leave in January for nine different countries – from Germany to South Korea to Israel – to work on research projects or teach English.
+The students are scheduled to leave this month for 10 different countries – from Germany to South Korea to Israel – to work on research projects or teach English.

 The Fulbright U.S. Student Program is sponsored by the State Department to promote international goodwill through the exchange of students in the fields of education, culture and science.